 How Would an Extra $4,000 Help you?

-This year I have a strong focus on making extra money in ways anyone can (so I am excluding blog and business income) and saving it all.
+This year we have a strong focus on making extra money in ways anyone can (we are excluding blog and business income) and saving it all.

-One of the specific saving goals is $30,000 for court.
+One of the specific saving goals is $30,000 for something important.

-I made an extra $3,200.17 in January (which you can read here), February I forgot to publish an update, but here are the details for March.
-So far, I am ahead of my goal!
+We made an extra $3,200.17 in January (which you can read here), February we forgot to publish an update, but here are the details for March.
+So far, we are ahead of my goal!

-This post contains affiliate links to some services I use.
+This post contains affiliate links to some services we use.

 How I Made Extra Money